Skip to content

 Here’s how:

-7. Limit time on meetings
+7. Limit time spent in meetings

 If you spend less time on lengthy, often unnecessary meetings, you can use that time for more productive tasks like working on a client project.